darryl-h/PANSPOTTR/README.md

 This script is **quite basic** and may need further optimization for efficiency and accuracy, especially in handling large files or different file formats.
 Also, running this script on a system could consume significant resources, depending on the amount of data to be scanned.

 # Goals
+The goal of this scanner is to help conform to:

+## PCI DSS 3.2.1 control 3.2.1
+which states "For a sample of system components, examine data sources including but not limited to the following, and verify that the full contents of any track from the magnetic stripe on the back of card or equivalent data on a chip are not stored after authorization:
+• Incoming transaction data
+• All logs (for example, transaction, history, debugging, error)
+• History files
+• Trace files
+• Several database schemas
+• Database contents."

-The goal of this scanner is to conform to PCI DSS 3.2.1 control A3.2.5 which states "Implement a data-discovery methodology to confirm PCI DSS scope and to locate all sources and locations of clear-text PAN at least quarterly and upon significant changes to the cardholder environment or processes.
+## PCI DSS 3.2.1 control A3.2.5
+which states "Implement a data-discovery methodology to confirm PCI DSS scope and to locate all sources and locations of clear-text PAN at least quarterly and upon significant changes to the cardholder environment or processes.
 Data-discovery methodology must take into consideration the potential for clear-text PAN to reside on systems and networks outside of the currently defined CDE."

 # Considerations